Unit Ei 1644

 Unit Ei 1644 (栄1644部隊) — also known as Unit 1644, Detachment Ei 1644, Detachment Ei, Detachment Tama, The Nanking Detachment, or simply Unit Ei, was a Japanese laboratory and biological warfare facility under control of the Epidemic Prevention and Water Purification Department.
-It was established in 1939 in Japanese-occupied Nanking as a satellite unit of Unit 731.
+It was established in 1939 in Japanese-occupied Nanjing as a satellite unit of Unit 731.
 It had 12 branches and employed about 1,500 men.